Which masks are used in the healthcare sector?

 Resellers, suppliers, importers, and manufacturers can register face masks for medical use at the LCH (in Dutch, Landelijk consortium hulpmiddelen), the national consortium for medical help devices.
 The LCH is an initiative of the Ministry of Health, Welfare and Sports, hospitals and medical help devices suppliers.
 Medical devices are purchased and checked jointly.

 Producing face masks: check existing patents

-If you want to produce face masks, you can use the knowledge from existing patents (RVO news item, in Dutch).
+If you want to produce face masks, first read about patents.
 You can view patent applications in the patent database Espacenet free of charge.
 You can ask for a patent advisor's help browsing the database.
 If a patent is registered in the Netherlands, you cannot copy that patented product or sell it without permission.
 That is a breach of patent law.
 If a patent is registered in other countries than the Netherlands, you can copy the product for use on the Dutch market.
 A patent is valid for a maximum of 20 years.
 After that, you can also use a Dutch patent for your own product.